abn/homey-interval-manager/README.md

 # homey-interval-manager

-A lightweight TypeScript library for managing intervals in Homey apps.
+A lightweight TypeScript library for managing intervals in Homey devices.
 Simplifies the process of scheduling and managing recurring tasks within your Homey devices.

 ## Features